GiacomoLevrini/VHDL_for_beginners/README.md

 The last two parts of the project development may be done only if a physical hardware is present, maybe even with more sofisticated programs.
 I am currently learning how to develop complete hardware designs in [Vivado](https://www.xilinx.com/products/design-tools/vivado.html), but since it is required a licence and specially the program size is quite huge, only the first two steps will be developed with a free and easy-to-handle tool.

 #### GHDL installation and compiler
+First of all, I strong suggest to use a Linux based bash.
+There is no need to install a Virtual machine: if you are using Windows 10 you may install WLS2 (lit.
+"Windows Subsystem for Linux 2").
+There are few guides which can be followed online, i suggest you to  follow the one proposed by [Microsoft] (https://docs.microsoft.com/en-us/windows/wsl/install).
+If you already use a Unix-base system, you may find some probable mis-match in the directories or some commands, but it all can be fixed.
+If you accomplished this task, you may proceed.

 There are many free compiler you can find online, but to execute the codes in this repository I suggest to use GHDL, which suits perfectly for the pourposes of this project.
 Beware, this software in not able to provide a Synthesis phase (thus no netlist will be produced).

 To install GHDL, your computer needs a GCC compiler, so before doing the following steps be sure to have a GCC compiler.
-If not, check out how to install it at this [link](https://linuxize.com/post/how-to-install-gcc-compiler-on-ubuntu-18-04/).
+If not, check out how to install it at this [link](https://linuxize.com/post/how-to-install-gcc-compiler-on-ubuntu-20-04/).

 Once you are sure, you can go on.
 Here is a simple tutorial to install and compile in GHDL.
 From your power shell type the following lines to install and to clone the [GHDL](https://github.com/ghdl/ghdl) repository: